seriti/public-shop/README.md

 ## Requires Seriti public-website module

 You will be able to setup and manage shop products but for the public to view them and order products you will need to have the **git clone https://github.com/seriti/public-website** module installed.

-Payment processing still needs to be added, coming soon...
+## Requires Seriti public-payment module

+You will be able to setup and manage shop products but for the public to be able to use checkout wizard and process payments you will need to have the **git clone https://github.com/seriti/public-payment** module installed.

 ## Install the module